adopted-ember-addons/ember-data-factory-guy/README.md

 ### Using DS.Fixture adapter

 - Not recommended
-- store.makeFixture ... creates model in the store and returns json
+- FactoryGuy.make ... creates model in the store and returns json

-Technically when you call store.makeFixture with a store using the DS.FixtureAdapter, the fixture is actually added to the models FIXTURE array.
+Technically when you call FactoryGuy.make with a store using the DS.FixtureAdapter, the fixture is actually added to the models FIXTURE array.
 It just seems to be added to the store because when you call store.find to get that record, the adapter looks in that FIXTURE array to find it and then puts it in the store.